Zondax/ledger-polkadot/README.md

 For development purposes, we recommend this complete repository (includes unit tests, tools, etc.) instead of the submodule.

 # Building

+At the moment, the only option is to build the app on your own. **Please only use a TEST DEVICE!**

+Once the app is ready and we reach v1.0.0, it will be submitted to Ledger so it is published in the app Catalog.

 ## Get source
 Apart from cloning, be sure you get all the submodules: